jonasbb/serde_with/README.md

 If many fields should be omitted whenever they equal their default value, putting the annotations on each field can become tedious.
 The `#[skip_serializing_default]` attribute must be placed *before* the `#[derive]`.
+Fields with `#[serde(default = "...")]` are compared against that custom default function, making serialization and deserialization symmetric for that field.

 ```rust
 #[skip_serializing_default]